Russia is an amazing country, but before you can enjoy its myriad of sights, you’ll need to get your hands on a visa.

 D. Personal Details

 Next, after the Visa details page, we have the Personal details page.
-Here you will have to type down your personal information as it appears on your national passport:
+Here you will have to type down your personal information as it appears on your passport:

 - First name, middle name, and patronymic names

 - If you ever had any other names, including maiden names, pseudonyms or holy order names

 - If you were born in Russia